 Harvard GSD | Spring 2018

 Apple Park is a 175-acre homage to the life and work of Steve Jobs.
 Within a rolling meadow, a sleek white ring designed by Foster + Partners, one mile in circumference, surrounds a paradisiacal walled garden designed by OLIN.
 From the main pedestrian entrance in the Northeast corner of the site, employees enter a four-story atrium containing a restaurant.
 The café seating inside extends into the interior courtyard.
-This is where I propose to scar the garden to position engineers with the power to make manufacturing decisions face to face with the consequences of those choices.
+This is where I propose to scar the garden.

 As you approach from restaurant, rammed earth walls make low seating and long curves that draw you into the space.
 The walls become denser as you move into the space.
 Walls between elbow and eye height determine the grading, with the top of wall at the datum of the atrium’s finished floor.
 Shadows provide relief from the baking Silicon Valley sun.
 Further into the labyrinth, tighter curves make small rooms that require some effort to discover.